isaacchua0309/tp/docs/UserGuide.md

 ## ❓ FAQs

 **Q: Can I use FitFriends to find sports facilities?**
-A: Currently, FitFriends doesn't directly provide information about sports facilities, but i thelps you coordinate with friends who live near specific postal codes.
+A: Currently, FitFriends doesn't directly provide information about sports facilities, but it helps you coordinate with friends who live near specific postal codes.

 **Q: How many sports can I add per contact?**
 A: There's no limit!
 Add as many sports as your friend plays.